vsdp/vsdp-bundle/_pages/second_order_cone_programming.md

 {% endhighlight %}

+Displaying the norms of the results side-by-side reveals, that `y_SOCP` is better suited for numerical computations.

 {% highlight matlab %}
 [                  norm(y_SOCP)                    norm(y_LS);
  norm(b_data - A_data * y_SOCP)  norm(b_data - A_data * y_LS)]